top of page

 1. Start the conversation early (not in the last month of school)

 Talk about how university or technical college is different.
-Not in a frightening way.
-In a realistic way.
-"There you choose when you study, you make friendships, you tell the lecturer if you need help."
+Not in a frightening way, but in a realistic way.
+"There, you choose when you study, make friendships, and tell the lecturer if you need help."

 2. Identify your child's disability clearly and how it shows in a social environment